-Francesco Baldini was born in 1961.
-He graduated in physics from the University of Florence magna cum laude in 1986.
-Since 1986, he joined the Optical Fiber Group at the Institute of Electromagnetic Wave of CNR in Florence (now named Institute of Applied Physics).
-His research activity was devoted to the development of optical fibre sensors and to the application of optical methods to the restoration of paintings and frescoes.
-Now he is active in the field of optical fibre sensors/systems for chemical and biochemical parameters.
-He is author of more than eighty publications on the subject in international journals, scientific books, and international conference proceedings.
-From 1996 to 2003, he was responsible of the research line of the optical fibre chemical sensors for biomedical and environmental applications Institute.
-He was coordinator of the European project Continuous Monitoring of Gastric Carbon Dioxide with Optical Fibres, from October 1996 till September 2000.
-At the present, he is responsible of the Metabolite Sensors work area in the framework of the European integrated Closed Loop Insulin Infusion for Critically Ill Patients project (CLINICIP) (2004–2008), of the subproject “Assay,” in the framework of the European integrated project CARE-MAN - HealthCARE by Biosensor Measurements and Networking (2005–2010) and at IFAC of the National Project Development and realization of biosensors for the determination of messenger-RNA in biological fluids.
-He is Chairman of the ASCOS (Advanced Study Course on Optical Chemical Sensors) Series and since 2005 he is Member of the International Advisory Board of Journal Analytical and Bioanalytical Chemistry.
-He is a Member of the Steering Committee of the Europt(r)ode Conference on Optical Chemical Sensors and Biosensors and has been member of the scientific committees of many international conferences.
-He is also an Associate Member of the International Union of Pure and Applied Chemistry.
+Francesco Baldini graduated in physics from the University of Florence magna cum laude in 1986.
+Since 1986 he joined the Optical Fiber Group at the Institute of Electromagnetic Wave of CNR in Florence (now named Institute of Applied Physics).
+His research activity was devoted to the development of optical sensors and to the application of optical methods to the restoration of paintings and frescoes.
+Now he is active in the field of optical sensors/systems for chemical and biochemical parameters.
+He is author of more than 120 publications on the subject in International Journals, in scientific books and in International Conference Proceedings and was invited speaker at many international Conferences.
+He is presently coordinator of the STREP EC project NANODEM- Nanophotonic device for multiple therapeutic drug monitoring (2012-2016) and was coordinator of the European project COMOCADOF-Continuous Monitoring of Gastric Carbon Dioxide with Optical Fibres.
+He is/was responsible in many international (CAREMAN, CLINICIP, OFOSEAM) and national projects.
+He is responsible of the Chemical and biochemical optical sensor group at the Institute of Applied Physics.
+He is Chairman of the ASCOS (Advanced Study Course on Optical Chemical Sensors) Series.
+Since 2005 he is member of the International Advisory Board of Journal Analytical & Bioanalytical Chemistry and since 2008 he is associate editor of the Journal of Sensors.
+He was guest editor of a special issue of Sensors & Actuators on the Europt(r)ode II Conference held in Florence in 1994 and of the special issues of the journal Analytical and Bioanalytical Chemistry on “Optical Sensors” and on “Biosensors for Health Care”.
+He is member of the Steering Committee of the Europt(r)ode Conferences on Optical Chemical Sensors and Biosensors and has been member of the Scientific Committee of many International Conferences.
+In 2009 he was nominated fellow of SPIE for his achievements in biological and chemical sensing in biomedicine.

 Biography Updated on 16 April 2013